zao/PyPoE/README.md

     - Update the wiki (Caution!
 Updates the live site!):\
     `./export.bash --threads 30 -u <wiki-username> -p <wiki-password> --export`

+6. Installing as a dependency

+    - To install PyPoE as a dependency of a project that doesn't use poetry, run `poetry build`, then `pip install ./dist/pypoe-*.*.*.tar.gz`.

 ## Setting up on VSCode

 VSCode has some great integrations with all this tooling.
 In order for you to benefit from them, please ensure you adjust your settings to the following..